 Do Employee Benefits have a Gender Gap?

-And why employers should have an inclusive range of staff ad-ons.
+Why you need an all-inclusive range of staff ad-ons.

 In light of the recent Gender Pay Gap reporting, we at Personal Group thought we should revisit the issue of the Gender Happiness Gap.
 The gender pay gap by definition is the difference between the average earnings of men and women, expressed relative to men’s earnings.
 The gender happiness gap is the difference between the happiness expressed by men and women about their work life, benefits and environment.